bob01/etx-widgets/README.md

 - 2024.08.31 - revised for RotorFlight v2.1 (4.4.0)
   - Introduced simplified erPowerbar (replaces ePowerbar), replaces ePowerbar and...
   - simplified erPowerbar (replaces ePowerbar), replaces ePowerbar
-  - both depend on new custom ELRS telemetry feature in RF 2.1 which now has standard names for telemetry sensors, no need to set them - just make sure that required sensors have been selected
+  - both aware of the new custom ELRS telemetry feature in RF 2.1 which has standard names for telemetry sensors.
+Required sensors will default to these standard names
 - 2024.07.09 - eThrottle - Report "Bad Auto" + haptic if GOV reports LOST-HS ie bailout will not be available
 - 2024.06.30 - eThrottle - GOV status aware of using [crsf_flight_mode_reuse = GOVERNOR] - very useful w/ setting up auto bailout etc.